 All of them had some kind of digestive issue, including reflux, even while on the Prilosec.
 After 2 months of probiotics, these adults experienced significant improvements in their GI function, including significant improvements in bloating, gas and reflux.

 These studies show that help for GERD with probiotics in different people was achieved with more than just one particular probiotic microbe.
-This is because everyone’s needs are different, as I explain on the What is the Best Probiotic? page.
+This is because everyone’s needs are different.

 First of all, remember that this site is not meant to diagnose, prescribe, treat or cure any disease.
 So please check with your doctor if you have any questions, and do not discontinue any medications without his/her approval.